 This does not negate the power of informal learning, it just makes a difference how L&D supports these different types of learning.
 In particular whereas formal learning (which is under the control of L&D) can be designed and managed, non-formal and informal learning can not, since it is under the control of the individual.

 It also means that using or incorporating social media (eg a YouTube video) in a formal learning solution does not mean it becomes informal learning.
-Additionally, systems cannot “manage informal learning” – all they can do is manage access or use of any social media by individuals – which is not quite the same thing!
+Additionally, systems cannot “manage informal learning” – all they can do is manage access to or use of any social media by individuals – which is not quite the same thing!
 Once again, this may seem pedantic, but it is important to be clear with the terminology.

 But the more significant point, is that the research has shown that the vast majority of what an individual learns in the workplace is informal or non-formal, and that this happens continuously, in the flow of work as people do their jobs.
 Whereas formal learning takes place intermittently – often in a different physical place – and/or usually requires time out of the workflow.
 Here is a graphic that illustrates the difference between formal, non-formal and informal learning.